Azure/azure-quickstart-templates/windows-vm-custom-script/README.md

 Based on the 101-simple-windows-vm template built by: [coreysa](https://github.com/coreysa)

-This template allows you to deploy a simple Windows VM and execute a custom script using the custom script extension.
+This template allows you to deploy a simple Windows VM and execute a custom powershell script using the custom script extension.
 Note the script must be in stored in a azure blob storage.

 Below are the parameters that the template expects: